 If you want to prevent or treat wrinkles (and sun-induced pigmentation), you should start using a retinoid in your mid-to-late twenties or early thirties, as this is when the body begins to produce less collagen.

 How long can I use retinoid products?

 Forever!
-Retinoids work best with the continuous, long-term application.
+Retinoids work best with continuous, long-term applications.

 What is the best retinoid for people with acne?
 Should I get a prescription?

 No, pure OTC retinol is the best retinoid for acne.
 It is highly effective but less irritating than prescription retinoic acids.

 Will retinoids make my skin thinner?